 The main objective of the Agricultural and Livestock Policy of 1997 was to transform the agriculture sector to commercial production, increase food security, improve living standards and increase access of vulnerable groups including the poor to land and education (The United Republic of Tanzania, 1997).
-The Agriculture Sector Development Programme (ASDP) of 2003 provides the operational response to Agriculture Sector Development Strategy (ASDS) (The United Republic of Tanzania, 2003).
-The main objective of the ASDP was to contribute to ASDS and NSGRP, which aim to increase agriculture productivity, increase employment in rural areas and improve food security (The United Republic of Tanzania, 2003).
-The Micro, Small and Medium Enterprise Programme aims to increase the livelihoods of smallhold farmers and fisheries (United Republic of Tanzania et al., 2015).
-This programme has led to an increase in employment and food security and a reduction in rural poverty (United Republic of Tanzania et al., 2015).
+The Agriculture Sector Development Programme (ASDP) of 2003 provided the operational response to Agriculture Sector Development Strategy (ASDS) (The United Republic of Tanzania, 2003).
+The main objective of the ASDP was to contribute to ASDS and NSGRP, and focused on increasing agriculture productivity, increase employment in rural areas and improve food security (The United Republic of Tanzania, 2003).
+The Micro, Small and Medium Enterprise Programme aimed to increase the livelihoods of smallhold farmers and fisheries (United Republic of Tanzania et al., 2015).
+This programme led to an increase in employment and food security and a reduction in rural poverty (United Republic of Tanzania et al., 2015).

-In Zanzibar, the Agricultural Sector Development Programme-Livestock targeted herders and agro-pastoralists (International Fund for Agriculture Development (IFAD), 2015).
-The main objective of the programme is to increase the income of communities and increase food security (IFAD, 2015).
+In Zanzibar, the Agricultural Sector Development Programme-Livestock targeted herders and agropastoralists (International Fund for Agriculture Development (IFAD), 2015).
+The main objective of the programme was to increase the income of communities and increase food security (IFAD, 2015).
 The Agricultural Services Support Programme, on the other hand, targeted a broad section of the farming community, including the poorest households, women, orphans and HIV/AIDS affected families (IFAD, 2015).
-The programme aims to strengthen linkages between farmers, government and the private sector (IFAD, 2015).
-The Market Infrastructure, Value Addition and Rural Finance Support Programme has the objectives of increasing access to financial services and markets, income and food security (IFAD, 2015).
+The programme aimed at strengthening linkages between farmers, government and the private sector (IFAD, 2015).
+The Market Infrastructure, Value Addition and Rural Finance Support Programme had the objectives of increasing access to financial services and markets, income and food security (IFAD, 2015).